sagold/json-schema-library/README.md

 `npm i json-schema-library`

 > This package offers tools and utilities to work with json-schema, create and validate data.
 Unfortunately, most
 > packages, editors or validators do not care to expose basic json-schema functionality.
-This repository tries to
+This repository
-> lessen the pain to start building tools around json-schema.
+> lessens the pain building tools around json-schema.
 The tools currently support only a basic json-schema, but
 > will hopefully expand over time.

 Instead of small memory footprint or high performance, this package focuses on exposing utilities for browser and node